Cancer Biology

 Cancer Prevention and Control

 Cancer Prevention and Control members represent a rich mix of expertise, including behavioral science, neuroscience, primary care, nursing, oncology, epidemiology, economics, translational biology, pharmacology, communications, biostatistics, and health services research.
-Their work has led to a better understanding of the cancer control needs in the cancer center’s catchment area; improved capacity to analyze the needs of affected and at-risk populations; identification of novel precancerous models and new biomarkers; improved strategies to detect and prevent cancer in high-risk patients; better strategies for the design and delivery of cancer prevention and control messages; and improved delivery of tobacco control, cancer screening, physical activity, obesity and survivorship programs at the level of both the clinical practice and the community-at-large.
+Their work has led to a better understanding of the cancer control needs in the cancer center's catchment area; improved capacity to analyze the needs of affected and at-risk populations; identification of novel precancerous models and new biomarkers; improved strategies to detect and prevent cancer in high-risk patients; better strategies for the design and delivery of cancer prevention and control messages; and improved delivery of tobacco control, cancer screening, and survivorship programs at the level of both the clinical practice and the community-at-large.

 Drug Discovery, Delivery and Experimental Therapeutics

-It takes a community of researchers, physicians, patients and support staff to discover and develop new ways to prevent, detect and treat cancer.
+It takes a community of researchers, physicians, patients, and support staff to discover and develop new ways to prevent, detect and treat cancer.
 The Drug Discovery, Delivery and Experimental Therapeutics research program at The University of Kansas Cancer Center integrates a broad range of research areas that contribute to the discovery of new cancer therapeutic agents as well as novel approaches to effective drug delivery; the development of drug products and diagnostics for the treatment and prevention of cancer; and the evaluation of these medical innovations in hypothesis-driven experimental therapeutics trials.

-The Drug Discovery, Delivery and Experimental Therapeutics research program is organized around three themes: 1) drug discovery and delivery; 2) drug and diagnostic development; and 3) evaluation of new cancer treatment strategies in clinical trials.
 The program forms and drives project teams, led by principal investigators and project managers, comprised of basic, translational, and clinical scientists representing multiple disciplines.
-To bring promising new cancer treatments and diagnostics to patients, members of the Drug Discovery, Delivery and Experimental Therapeutics research program collaborate with industry, academia, government and disease philanthropy partners.
+To bring promising new cancer treatments and diagnostics to patients, members of the Drug Discovery, Delivery and Experimental Therapeutics research program collaborate with industry, academia, government, and disease philanthropy partners.